trueos/pcbsd/src-qt5/docs/controlpanel.rst

 * **Timer:** sets the delay time for accessing the GRUB menu.
 By default it is 2 seconds, so if you find that the time to access the menu goes by too quickly, increase this timer.

+* **Show Timer Countdown:** if this box is unchecked, the timer countdown will not display, though you can still interrupt the boot process during the delay time.

 * **Custom Entries:** if you have an existing GRUB configuration that you would like to add to the menu, cut and paste it into the box.
 Refer to the
   `GRUB Manual <http://www.gnu.org/software/grub/manual/grub.html>`_ for more information on creating a custom GRUB configuration.